brotherhoodMonk/gyan/rct.md

 While the shadow DOM and virtual DOM are seemingly similar in their creation of separate DOM instances, they are fundamentally different.
 The virtual DOM creates an additional DOM.
 The shadow DOM simply hides implementation details and provides isolated scope for web components.
 ====
 lifting-state-up???
+Answers ranging from “it allows to pass data between siblings” to “it allows you to have more pure-presentational components, which make re-usability easier” are preferred.
 ====
 syntheticEvents???
 ==